Browse by Medical Category

 The Undiagnosed Diseases Network

 The Harvard Medical School hospital consortium of MGH, Brigham and Women’s Hospital and Children’s Hospital has been recently selected as one of six new sites comprising a nationwide Undiagnosed Diseases Network.
-As Chief of Medical Genetics at MGH, and the MGH site director for the UDN, Dr. Sweetser is coordinating a team of expert clinicians and researchers, and is using whole exome and whole genome sequencing, and a variety of investigative resources to identify the underlying basis of a variety of challenging human diseases.
+As Chief of Medical Genetics at MGH, and the MGH site director for the UDN, Dr. Sweetser is coordinating a team of expert clinicians and researchers, and is using whole exome/whole genome sequencing, paired with RNASeq and metabolomics profiling, and in collaboration with zebrafish and Drosophila model organism cores to identify the underlying basis of a variety of challenging human diseases.

 View a list of publications by researchers at the Sweetser Laboratory

 Wheat JC, Krause DS, Shin TH, Chen X, Wang J, Ding D, Yamin R, Sweetser DA.
-The Corepressor Tle4 is a Novel Regulator of Murine Hemato-poiesis and Bone Development, PLOS One, 9:e105557, 2014.
+The Corepressor Tle4 Is a Novel Regulator of Murine Hematopoiesis and Bone Development.
+2014 PLoS One 9:e105557

 Zhang Y, Wang J, Wheat J, Chen X, Jin S, Sadrzadeh H, Fathi AT, Peterson RT, Kung AL, Sweetser DA, Yeh JR. AML1-ETO mediates hematopoietic self-renewal and leukemogenesis through a COX/beta-catenin signaling pathway.
 Blood, 121:4906-4916, 2013.

-Yeh JR, Munson K, Alagib K, Goldfarb A, Sweetser DA.
-Discovering chemi-cal modiﬁers of oncogene-regulated hematopoietic differentiation.
+Yeh JR, Munson K, Alagib K, Goldfarb A, Sweetser DA Peterson RT.
+Discovering chemical modifiers of oncogene-regulated hematopoietic differentiation.
 Nat Chem Biol.
 5:236-243, 2009.